 According to research, PMS appears to be caused by the fluctuating levels of hormones like oestrogen and progesterone.
 These hormones influence the neurotransmitter serotonin, the lack of which leads to mood disorders.
 It’s still unclear as to why only some women develop PMS, while the rest are spared.
 Researchers suspect the high level of sensitivity of certain women to changes in hormone levels makes them prone to PMS.

 Some suffer insomnia as a PMS symptom.
-Meditation increases the production of the sleep inducing hormone, melatonin.
-Meditation has also been found to reduce stress associated with PMS.
-Meditation can play an important role in our sensitivity to pain too.
+Mindfulness can increase the production of the sleep inducing hormone, melatonin.
+Mindfulness has also been found to reduce stress associated with PMS.

 A study by Fadel Zeidan, Wake Forest University School of Medicine, USA, published in 2011, found out that meditators reported less pain after meditation sessions.

-It has been found that women who practice meditation are able to ease many of their PMS symptoms.
-Regular meditation sessions can go a long way in easing the discomfort associated with PMS and make you tide over the days.
+Regular mindfulness practice can go a long way in easing the discomfort associated with PMS and make you tide over the days.